CD60 - Doctor of Philosophy - Business and Informatics

 Why Study at CQUniversity

-Each of the business courses at CQUniversity have been developed in consultation with, and are regularly reviewed by industry professionals, ensuring they remain up-to-date and meet the latest industry standards and expectations.
+Each of the business courses at CQUniversity has been developed in consultation with, and are regularly reviewed by industry professionals, ensuring they remain up-to-date and meet the latest industry standards and expectations.
 As a business student, you will benefit from real case studies, in-class discussions and online forums led by highly qualified lecturers and academics.
 Our comprehensive and practical courses mean you will graduate work-ready, qualified and equipped to succeed within your chosen career path.

 CQUniversity's IT courses recognise the impact of IT on all aspects of our day-to-day lives.
 We offer a wide range of study options leading to traditional IT qualifications, as well as specialist areas such as aviation technology and multimedia studies.